-The ACF Washington is excited to partner with the Environmental Film Festival in the Nation’s Capital and to present the Austrian documentary The Green Lie by filmmaker Werner Boote at this year’s festival, which will take place from March 14 to 24, 2019.
-Additionally to the screening of The Green Lie at the Carnegie Institution for Science on March 19, the ACF Washington will present the film, followed by a panel discussion, on March 20, 2019.
+The ACF Washington was excited to partner with the Environmental Film Festival in the Nation’s Capital and to present the Austrian documentary The Green Lie by filmmaker Werner Boote at this year’s festival, which takes place from March 14 to 24, 2019.
+Additionally to the screening of The Green Lie at the Carnegie Institution for Science on March 19, the ACF Washington presented the film, followed by a panel discussion, on March 20, 2019.

-The debate will be followed by a Q&A session and a wine reception.
+The debate was followed by a Q&A session and a wine reception.

 When: Wednesday, March 20, 2019 | 7:00 pm